PlumpJack Estate Winery

-In 2000, PlumpJack Estate Winery would forever change the wine world.
-The winery introduced their 1997 Reserve Cabernet Sauvignon, Oakville at the Napa Valley Wine Auction by bottling 50% of their flagship wine under a screw cap closure.
-Industry leaders in the use of alternative closures for luxury wines, PlumpJack Estate Winery made a huge statement that represents their commitment to quality as well as their spirit of approachability.
+In 2000, PlumpJack Estate Winery forever changed the wine world when they introduced their 1997 Reserve Cabernet Sauvignon at the Napa Valley Wine Auction with 50% of the bottling under a screw cap closure.
+They made a huge statement that represented their commitment to quality as well as their spirit of approachability.

-In 2016, PlumpJack Estate Winery earned 100-points from Robert Parker’s The Wine Advocate on their 2013 PlumpJack Reserve Cabernet Sauvignon, Oakville marking just the second time in history that a wine under a screw cap closure has received this award.
-With wines that reflect both the original vision of conviviality as well as the critic-worthy quality, PlumpJack Winery is an innovator of both style and approachability, not an easy feat in Napa Valley.
+In 2016, PlumpJack, now an industry leader in the use of alternative closures for luxury wines, earned 100-points from Robert Parker’s The Wine Advocate for their 2013 Reserve Cabernet Sauvignon marking just the second time in history that a wine under a screw cap closure received this award.
+With wines that reflect both the original vision of conviviality as well as the critic-worthy quality, PlumpJack Estate Winery is an innovator of both style and approachability, not an easy feat in Napa Valley.

 Experience wines from PlumpJack Estate Winery at Nashville Wine Auction’s 38th Annual l’Eté du Vin, California Collectibles.
 Registration is now open.